1. The South European history of the Heruls

 1.2.1.
 The Eastern Heruls 375-454 AD (Phase A1)

-Remains from Hunnic burial rites in Soesdala indicate that a group of Hunnic horsemen and their East Germanic followers (ae.
-Heruls and Ostrogoths) operated at the Scandinavian Peninsula in the first half of the 5th century before or during the campaign of Attila – maybe in order to recruit Scandinavian warriors for the campaign.
-As the same type of sacrificed horse equipment is found in great numbers in the Scandinavian war booties in the bogs of Finnestorp and Vennebo some of these horsemen were probably killed, when they tried to penetrate Vestergoetland.
-The character and the number indicate that they were no returning mercenaries.
-Lotte Hedeager has described these remains as the result of a more general Hunnic strategy placing for a short period in the first part of the 5th century strongholds in Northern Germania during their campaigns.
-In this way the Huns got a strong influence on the Scandinavian religion.
+Remains in Sösdala may indicate Hunnic burial rites from a group of Hunnic horsemen and their East Germanic companions (ae.
+Heruls and Ostrogoths) operating at the Scandinavian Peninsula in the first half of the 5th century before or during the campaign of Attila – maybe in order to explore new possibilities or to recruit Scandinavian allied or warriors for the campaign.
+As the same type of sacrificed horse equipment is found in great numbers in the Scandinavian war booties in the bogs of Finnestorp and Vennebo some of these horsemen may have been killed, when they tried to penetrate Vestergoetland.
+The unique foreign character and the number in Sösdala and Fulltofta indicate that they were not just mercenaries returning to their homes with Hunnic souvenirs.
+Lotte Hedeager has described these remains as the result of a more general Hunnic strategy for a short period in the first part of the 5th century placing strongholds in Northern Germania during their campaigns.
+This is not attested, but instead her arguments will also be explained by the historically attested Heruls and thereby a strong Hunnic influence on the Scandinavian religion.

 1.2.2.
 The Eastern Heruls 454-509 AD (Phase A2)

-After the Heruls established their kingdom in Moravia around 454 AD several archaeological finds indicate a continuation of the earlier Hunnic connection between Scandinavia and the East Germanic people in South Eastern Europe - ae.
-Bornholm, Scania, Finnestorp and Hoegom in East Scandinavia and Eveboe and Snartemo at the western coast of Norway.
-Among these artefacts are Hunnic/East Germanic saddles and their type of arrow heads.
-A special kind of a sword pommel with animal heads in Scandinavian Style I is only found similar in the South in the above mentioned Herulian grave in Blucina, Moravia, and in another version in the tomb of Childeric in Tournais, but several pieces are found in graves and sacrifices in Scandinavia near the trade route.
-More generally the Scandinavian fibulas in the region of the Baltic Sea are influenced by East Germanic stylistic elements like rosettes and curved heads with three knops.
-Opposite the curved fibulas with more than three knops from the Allemanni and the Franks never reached Scandinavia.
+The Heruls probably established their rule in Moravia in the beginning of the 5th century, but after the Hunnic defeat around 454 AD several archaeological finds indicate a continuation of the earlier connection between Scandinavia and the East Germanic people in South Eastern Europe – i.e. Bornholm, Scania, Finnestorp and Hoegom in East Scandinavia and Eveboe and Snartemo at the western coasts of Norway.
+Among these artefacts are a special type of hunnic sattles and arrow heads - but regarded to be produced in Scandinavia.
+A special kind of a sword pommel with animal heads in Scandinavian Style I is only found similar in the above mentioned Herulian grave in Blucina, Moravia, and another version in the tomb of Childeric in Tournais – probably both kings of strong Germanic people in the South being Roman foederati.
+Several pieces are found in graves and sacrifices in Scandinavia near the trade route.
+More generally the Scandinavian fibulas in the region of the Baltic Sea are influenced by East Germanic stylistic elements like rosettes, animal heads and curved heads with three knobs.
+Opposite the similar fibulas with more than three knobs from the Allemanni and the Franks never reached Scandinavia.

 At the left the three knopped curved fibula with rosettes from Sokolnice near Blucina (450-475 AD).
 Usual in Moravia, but 3 pieces at Bornholm with later local replicas at the Baltic coasts.
 At the right the frieze at the mausoleum of Theodoric, a mount from Finnestorp and the Scandinavian Gummarp-fibula.

-Especially the chieftain in a mound in Hoegom in Norrland had close connections with the Hunnic and East Germanic people.
-It was this region Jordanes praised for its precious furs, which appear to have been one of the most important export articles of Scandinavia at that time.
+Especially the chieftain in the mound in Högom in Norrland had close connections with the East Germanic people.
+It was that region Jordanes praised for its precious furs, which appear to have been one of the most important export articles of Scandinavia at that time.
 He was probably a part of a network of chieftains along the trade routes at both sides of the Scandinavian Peninsula, extending the old Amber Route from Carnuntum - a network which appears to have used the CIIa1 bracteat.
-Apparently the rich dynasty in Hoegom disappeared from that area around 500 AD.
+Apparently the rich dynasty in Högom disappeared from that area around 500 AD, when the Vendel culture expanded.

-The Heruls probably used their knowledge from their early connections as Hunnic allied and decided to keep control with the Amber Route through the Moravian Gate in the Carpathes when they established their new kingdom - rather by taxation than as merchants.
-According to Procopius that was also the way they treated their neighbors.
+The Heruls probably used their knowledge from their early connections as Hunnic allied and decided to keep control with the Amber Route which passed their kingdom through the Moravian Gate in the Carpathes - rather by taxation than as merchants.
+According to Procopius that was the way they treated their neighbours.
 Some of the Heruls should in that case be expected to ride north in order to inspect the possibilities and negotiate deals about trade and protection - or as mercenaries in Scandinavian service.
-Neither can we exclude that a small group of Heruls and other allied following the Huns in the beginning of the fifth century had settled in Blekinge/Vaerend.
+Maybe a small group of Heruls and other allied following the Huns in the beginning of the fifth century had settled in Blekinge/Vaerend, but this is not certian.

 It is important to be aware of the mixture of people being initially mentioned.
-This makes it impossible to separate the Heruls by archaeology from the other East Germanic people following the Huns.
-Probably the population in the Herulian kingdom included besides Heruls i.e. Sarmatic Alans, Huns, Thuringians, Sciri and the earlier population of Swebes.
+That makes it difficult to separate the Heruls by archaeology from the other East Germanic people following the Huns.
+Probably the population in the Herulian kingdom included besides Heruls i.e. Sammartian Alans, Huns, Thuringians and Sciri.
+Archaeology has revealed that the earlier population of Swebes still were living in the area as agriculturists.
+The Heruls became a class of warriors probably defending the farmers if the paid for that service.
 Ostrogoths and Rugians may have taken part, but their own dynasties waged war on the Heruls and other East Germanics until some times after 493 AD, and all Gothic attention was turned against the Romans.
 We must therefore expect the Heruls to block the Gothic and Rugian access to the trade route through the Moravian Gate.
-It is therefore most likely that the Scandinavian connection at that time were the followers of the Herulian dynasty.
-When the Ostrogoths later became superior of the Heruls they were Christians and busy in Italy.
-They had no reason to settle in Scandinavia before their defeat around 550 AD - and hardly at that time either.
+It is therefore most likely that the Scandinavian connection at that time were members of the Herulian dynasty and their companions.
+When the Ostrogoths after the defeat of Odoaker became the Heruls superior they were Christians and still busy in Italy.
+They had no reason to settle in Scandinavia before their own defeat around 550 AD - and hardly at that time either.

-Due to their blurred archaeological profile and their missing historical writing some scholars have claimed that the Heruls were just a band of warriors - i.e. Alvar Ellegaard.
-That must be due to insufficient study of texts like the one of Procopius as it is obvious that they were an ordinary migration people with women and children and with their own dynasty, gods and traditions - keeping together for 300 years.
+Due to their blurred archaeological profile and their missing historical writings some scholars have claimed that the Heruls were just a band of warriors – especially a linguist like Alvar Ellegaard.
+That must be due to insufficient study of texts like the one of Procopius as it is obvious that they through 300 years were an ordinary migration people with women and children and with their own dynasty, gods and traditions.
+Opposite, some of their groups of travelling mercenaries may be regarded as bands of warriors.

 1.2.3.
 The Western Heruls 286-509 AD (Phase B)

-As a more or less independent parallel the Western Heruls living at the North Frisian coast probably harried the south westerly Scandinavian coasts - just as they according to the sources harried Gallia in 409 AD and Spain in the 450'ies AD.
-These Heruls had served as Roman mercenaries - mostly in England in the 4th century - but after the Romans left England and the emperor was removed their mercenaries had to find other sources of income.
+As a more or less independent parallel, the Western Heruls living at the East Frisian coast, probably operated along the south westerly Scandinavian coasts - just as they according to the sources harried Gallia in 409 AD and Spain in the 450'ies AD.
+They have sometimes been regarded as a warriorband, but in 286 AD the Romans mentioned their families living north of Limes – refuting already then Alvar Ellegaard.
+These Heruls had served as Roman mercenaries - mostly in England in the 4th century - but after the Romans left England and the emperor was removed, their mercenaries had to find other sources of income.
+Later many of them probably went back to England together with their Anglo-Saxon neighbours - it is obvious to suspect that they were among the mercenaries being called to England by the Britains in 448 AD.
 They were mentioned for the last time in the historical sources in 478 AD.
-It is obvious to suspect that they were among the mercenaries being called to England by the Britains in 448 AD.
-Later many of the other Western Heruls probably went back to England together with their Anglo-Ssaxon neighbors, but some of them may have turned north against the Scandinavian kingdoms as military advisors and mercenaries.
-These suggestions, however, are hypotheses which will be discussed in a later chapter.
+Some of them may have turned north against the Scandinavian kingdoms as military advisers and mercenaries.
+These suggestions, however, will be discussed in a later chapter.

 This shield painting is known from the West Herulian mercenaries in the Italian infantry unit "Herules Seniores".
 It was found in a medieval copy of Notitia Dignitatum from the beginning of the 5th century AD.
 Consequently we cannot be sure of this picture - and we do not know which symbol is behind the circles.
 The circle was ao. a symbol of the sun in the soldiers' Mithras Cult - worshipped in temples along the Wall of Hadrian in England, where the Heruls were posted together with the Bataves.
 It is unknown whether the Eastern Heruls used the same symbols, but circles and half circles are recognized at many artifacts found in their tracks.